 - Freelancer fears: the secret anxiety nobody wants to admit to

-Here are some examples of 2500+ word articles that we’ve created:
+Here are some examples of 2500+ word articles that I’ve created:

 - How to make money as a freelance writer